RachWalm/high-score/README.md

     return valid_users
 ```

 This used comprehension.
-The input by this point was the person and all the scores.
+The input variable by this point was the person and all the scores.
 I realised afterwards when looking back at the data that it could be confusing that I had used the word "name" in variables to signify the person which was the key for some of the nested data.
 If I had noticed this earlier I would have changed it.

 The function takes each {key: value} pair as name_and_scores.items() and considers the key = name and the value = score.
 It then outputs name: and a processed set of numbers which is sorted with highest first (sorted reverse = True).
 It then cuts it at using indexes [:24] which as it is sorted drops the lowest values.